j256/cloudwatch-logback-appender/README.md

 ```

 CloudWatch unfortunately does not allow multiple hosts to write to the same log-stream because of the sequence-token
-to get correct ordering.
+needed to get correct ordering.
 If multiple servers are writing logs, you should configure the log-stream name with an
-instance-name suffix or something.
+instance-id suffix or something.
 The `logStream` name setting uses the `Ec2PatternLayout` to generate the name, which
 can also be used to format your log lines.
 This allows you to use the standard `%token` such as `%date` in the name of
 the log-stream – see the [logback documentation](http://logback.qos.ch/manual/layouts.html#conversionWord).
 The
 `Ec2PatternLayout` class also adds support for additional tokens: